Email FacebookTwitterMenu burgerClose thin

 For example, you might consider any of the following:

-• General job boards.
 General job board sites like Indeed.com or Monster.com can yield plenty of search results for financial planning jobs.
 Selecting specific keywords can help you narrow down your searches to jobs that align with your needs, preferences and experience.
+LinkedIn also has a jobs section where available financial advisor positions are listed, including financial planning jobs.

-• Your school’s career planning office.
-If you’re still working towards a degree, you might visit your school’s career planning office to discuss the possibility of getting help with job placement after graduation.
+If you’re still working toward a degree, you might visit your school’s career planning office to discuss the possibility of getting help with job placement after graduation.
 Your career counselor may also be able to direct you toward internship opportunities that could lead to a full-time job offer.

-• Financial planning firm websites.
 Many financial planning firms list job openings on their websites.
-If there’s a specific firm that you’re interested in working for, you can look for a Careers page on their website to explore opportunities.
+If there’s a specific firm that you’re interested in working for, you can look for a “Careers” page on their website to explore opportunities.
+For example, the Pure Financial Advisors careers section lists a variety jobs currently available throughout the country.

 How to Avoid a Financial Planning Job Scam